What Do You Do? Managing pests in your yard

 The European Seven Spotted Lady Beetle

 It is wise when gardening to take protection against ticks by wearing long pants tucked into your socks.
 Permethrin-treated clothing is very effective at deterring both ticks and mosquitoes.
-Check for ticks when you come inside and simply pull off any that have become implanted.
+Check for ticks when you come inside and pull off any that have become implanted.

 Be aware that Japanese Barberries are known to increase the number of ticks.